-Friendly Veranda continues to outshine the hillside of Kep, maturing into a full service resort complex with 40 rooms which is a favourite for families.
+Long running and highly developed, Veranda is a full service resort complex with 40 rooms that has become a year-round favourite for families.

 Check rates at Veranda Natural Resort on Agoda.com

 Check rates at Veranda Natural Resort on Booking.com.

 Set in a very pleasant and breezy spot with uninterrupted views, Veranda is popular with Phnom Penh expats, so book ahead if you'll be there over the weekend -- especially a holiday weekend.

 Accommodation ranges from fairly standard-sized wooden bungalows through to massive family-sized stone built villas with private pools.
 The focal point is a wide, tiered restaurant and bar, which boasts some of the best views across the sea to Bokor to be had in the area.
 If you're staying at a lower-priced place nearby, we recommend popping in here for a sunset cocktail or trying the generous, eclectic breakfast buffet ($8 for visitors, inclusive for guests).
 Though all have hot water and WiFi, each bungalow is different and they can be a bit variable when it comes to amenities and positioning -- so try to see as many rooms as possible before settling on one.
 Some bathrooms are open, and the rooms underneath the restaurant are not ideal if you like a lie-in.
 All the tucked away bungalows are interconnected by a series of elevated wooden walkways that bring the jungle feel right to your feet.